Related Links

 2. Record all data in your lab notebook.

-• For example, try adding 10 grains of copper sulfate.
+• For example, try adding 10 grains of copper sulfate as shown in Figure 6.
 Experiment with different amounts.

 • If the reaction is going to completion (that is, no more light is produced) too fast, lower the amount of copper sulfate added to the reaction.

-Figure 2.
+Figure 7.
 Setup for taking pictures of the luminol reaction.
-The digital camera on a tripod is set to take pictures with a 15-sec exposure time (with the lights off).
+The digital camera is on a tripod and focusing on the two cups.
+The camera is set to take pictures with a 15-sec exposure time (with the lights off).
 The two clear plastic cups contain the chemicals for the luminol reaction.
-The reaction is started by adding water.
+The reaction is started by adding the water from the Styrofoam cups.

 Running the Experiment